Archiving user home folders with hdiutil

 /Users/Shared/$NAME.dmg

-• -ov - overwrite an existing disk image file if necessary.
-Helps in case you run the command multiple times.
+- overwrite an existing disk image file if necessary.
+Helps in case you run the command multiple times.-format ULFO

-• -format ULFO - compress the disk image with lzfse, which has better compression and speed than zlib, although only OS X 10.11 and later will be able to open it.
-(If that’s an issue, use UDZO instead.)
+- compress the disk image with lzfse, which has better compression and speed than zlib, although only OS X 10.11 and later will be able to open it.
+(If that’s an issue, use UDZO instead.)-fs HFS+

-• -fs HFS+ - manually specify HFS+ rather than APFS (for backwards compatibility) and without a journal, which isn’t needed on read-only disk images.
+- manually specify HFS+ rather than APFS (for backwards compatibility) and without a journal, which isn’t needed on read-only disk images.-anyowners

-• -anyowners - don’t fail on errors with setting file ownership.
+- don’t fail on errors with setting file ownership.-nocrossdev

-• -nocrossdev - ensure we don’t try to grab files that actually reside on another volume.
+- ensure we don’t try to grab files that actually reside on another volume.-scrub

-• -scrub - omit the user’s Trash and other unwanted paths when creating the disk image.
+- omit the user’s Trash and other unwanted paths when creating the disk image.-spotlight

-• -spotlight - mentioned only in hdiutil create -help and not in the man page, this will create a Spotlight index.
-Helpful if you want to search the disk image by content later on.
+and not in the man page, this will create a Spotlight index.
+Helpful if you want to search the disk image by content later on.-volname $NAME

-• -volname $NAME - set the name of the disk image’s mounted volume.
+- set the name of the disk image’s mounted volume.-srcfolder /Users/$NAME